 Designer clothes, luxury cars, and million dollar homes can give off the impression that celebrities have it all.
 But for many famous people with depression, fame and wealth are no protection against mental illness.
 The smiles on the red carpet and charismatic interviews with the press often hide the fact that these A-Listers struggle every day with the disease, even while accomplishing amazing things in the public eye.
 Famous or not, celebrities with depression prove that mental illness does not discriminate.
-In fact, according to the National Institute of Mental Health, 17.3 million U.S. adults had at least one major depressive episode within the last year.

 Depression isn’t simply feeling sad or “down in the dumps” for a few days.
 Sadness and grief are normal human emotions whether you live in the Hollywood Hills or suburban New Jersey.
 Everybody feels sad from time to time.
 Depression, however, is something far more serious.
 It’s a diagnosable condition classified as a mood disorder that can lead to severe and long-lasting symptoms such as low energy, loss of appetite, lack of interest in things, and overwhelming sadness.